By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 - Congenital conditions

-- Certain medications like hormonal contraceptives
+- Certain medications, like hormonal contraceptives

-Doctors typically review medical history that provides important context about potential hormonal imbalance.
-They conduct a physical examination to look for signs of testosterone imbalance.
+They conduct a physical examination to look for signs of abnormal levels of testosterone.
 If they find abnormal symptoms, they suggest a testosterone test to check serum testosterone levels.

-It is like a simple blood test.
-Your blood sample is taken in the morning when testosterone levels are the highest.
-Since testosterone levels fluctuate due to the menstrual cycle, the best time to have this test is after 8 to 20 days of periods.
+Since testosterone levels fluctuate due to the menstrual cycle, the best time to have this test is after 8 to 20 days of menstruation.

-You should first consult a hormone specialist and then work on eradicating the low T cause.
-For instance, if the lack of sleep or poor diet is disturbing your testosterone levels, you should make some healthy lifestyle changes.
+For instance, if the lack of sleep or poor diet is the cause of your low testosterone, you should make some healthy lifestyle changes.

 Doctors may also suggest hormone replacement therapy (HRT) or testosterone replacement therapy (TRT), expecting this treatment to produce the same effects in women as it does in men.
-However, medical researchers are still studying the impact of testosterone administration in women’s bodies.
-You should thoroughly discuss this treatment with your doctor to find its pros, cons, effects, etc. and then start it if your doctor says so.

 There are different testosterone administration methods.
 You can have testosterone injections, gels, patches, or pellets based on your doctor’s suggestions or your preferences.